首页 | 本学科首页 官方微博 | 高级检索

 The Non-Equity Entry Mode Choices of International Hotel Organizations in New Zealand

-Authors:Michael A Kruesi Peter Zámborský
+Authors:Michael A. Kruesi Peter Zámborský

-Institution:1.
+Affiliation:1.
 Culture and Society Faculty Office, Auckland University of Technology, Auckland, New Zealandmichael.a.kruesi@gmail.com;3.
 Department of Management and International Business, University of Auckland Business School, Auckland, New Zealand

 Abstract:ABSTRACT